Syn-Haru/Astroware/Free_Docs.md

 # Astroware
-**Its a simple FE Hub created by Nil, Haru, and Sacr.ed** **As we do use Project Reanimates, Reanimate.
+**Its a simple FE Hub created by Nil, Haru, and Sacr.ed** **As we do use Project Animates, Reanimate.
 We convert the scripts ourself.**

 # Warrior Hats
 > https://www.roblox.com/catalog/1033722/Straw-Hat